Imagine if you had the chance to race on horseback in the Naadam against the locals in Mongolia?

-This year we will be offering only THREE horses to international competitors.
+This year we will be offering only FIVE horses to international competitors.
 This is because we want to offer you a real chance to finish and possibly placing in the top and winning an award!
 We are providing OUR personal competing horses, so we trust that they will take you to the finish.
 The results in 2022 were very good, as Sarah with Almirante got 2nd among the geldings class, and Bolicheiro completed.
 He, being a very young horse, was entered as a test.

 Training the Horses / Preparing for the Marcha: